Explore the many ways you can invest with Fidelity. Learn more (PDF)

 You may not buy and sell individual investments in your Fidelity Go® account.
 By enrolling in Fidelity Go you turn the day-to-day management of your investments over to a team of investment professionals.

 However, you are entitled to place reasonable restrictions on the management of your account.
-Please contact us at 800-343-3548 for additional details.
+You can add a restriction in your account profile at any time.

 Who will be managing my Fidelity Go® account?